Responsible gambling

 Gambling is for adults aged 18+ only and should always be treated as entertainment, not a way to make money.
 If your play stops feeling fun, set deposit limits, take a break, or reach out to GamCare (0808 8020 133) or BeGambleAware for free, confidential support.

-• Chasing losses, or increasing stakes to feel the same buzz.
+• Chasing losses, or betting bigger to feel the same buzz.

 Practical tools you can use today

-• Time-outs: a short break of 24 hours up to several weeks.
+• Time-outs: short breaks from 24 hours up to six weeks.

-• Blocking software: tools like Gamban can block gambling sites and apps across your devices.
+• Blocking software: tools like Gamban can stop gambling sites loading on your devices.

-• BeGambleAware: information, self-assessment tools and referrals to free treatment across Great Britain.
+• BeGambleAware: information, self-assessment tools and referrals to local treatment.

-• GAMSTOP: free self-exclusion from GB-licensed gambling sites.
+• GAMSTOP: a single sign-up that self-excludes you from all GB-licensed gambling sites.

-• Gamblers Anonymous: peer support meetings in person and online.
+• Gamblers Anonymous: peer support meetings across the UK, in person and online.

 Back to OffshoreDesk home